SovereignCloudStack/k8s-harbor/docs/harbor_backup_restore.md

 but it is required to have a set of tools and services (e.g. Kubernetes CSI plugin with volume snapshot support, S3 compatible object store for backups) for successful backup and restore procedure (see the [prerequisites](#prerequisites-) section).
-These tools and services come out of the box when the SCS infrastructure and KaaS is used for Harbor deployment, hence it is convenient to use them.
+These tools and services come out of the box when the SCS infrastructure and KaaS are used for Harbor deployment, hence it is convenient to use them.

 ## Prerequisites

 ### Kubernetes cluster